Recovery guide for Dr. Yates Patients

 prepare your body for surgery

-The weeks before surgery are a good time to maximize a healthy diet and stay on top of exercise.
+The weeks before surgery are a good time to maximize a healthy diet and stay on top of the exercise.
 Yoga and heart-healthy exercises are particularly valuable.
 For almost every procedure stopping smoking 6 weeks before surgery is valuable.
-For some it is critical.
+For some, it is critical.
 Avoid excessive alcohol and marijuana prior to surgery as well.
+Alcohol can thin the blood, and marijuana can affect our sedation protocols; we ask you to avoid both for 2 weeks prior to surgery.

 Check your medications and supplements